sogaiu/small-peg-tracer/README.md

 The generated files are not cleaned up automatically by `spt`.
 The operating system might clean them up at some point, but otherwise the output URLs should give an idea of which directories to delete.

-Instances of `$JANET_PATH` above are meant to be filled in via the reader's imagination :)

 ## Usage Summary